dwweiss/Blackboxes/README.md

 ### Example: Sine curve
 _test_blackboxes_box.py_ is an example using synthetic data in 1D space with the backends TensorFlow, PyTorch, and NeuroLab.

+        import numpy as np
+        from blackboxes.box import Black

         N = 1000                    # number of training sets
         n = int(np.round(1.4 * N))  # number of test sets
         nse = 5e-2                  # noise